williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

 `credentials.signing.kid eq ":kid"`   | Apps using a particular key such as `SIMcCQNY3uwXoW3y0vf6VxiBb5n9pf8L2fK8d-FIbm4`

 > Only a single expression is supported as this time.
 The only supported filter type is `eq`.

-> To use `credentials.signing.kid` as a filter, you must enable the key rollover feature.
-Key rollover is an Early Access feature; contact Customer Support to enable it.

 ###### Link Expansions